 Tree Of Life wire and metal sculpture lamp, The Old Soul, with 22 natural colorful minerals and gemstones used (from the top down) are double terminated Herkerimer Diamond, green Emerald, Blue Kyanite, Black Kyanite Fan, grey and white Botswana Agate, green Moss Agate, yellow Citrine, Azurite, Chrysocolla, Lapis Lazuli, reddish-orange Carnelian, Aquamarine, pink Tourmaline, red Garnet, (black) Tourmaline in Quartz, green Peridot, violet Amethyst, Copal Amber, Smokey Quartz, Ruby, Blue Lace Agate, and a small Crystal Cluster all blended in together with the large natural Quartz Crystal.
 The Quartz Crystal is absolutely wonderful, slightly etched, a hazy coating on clear quartz, a few nicks, a slightly smaller Crystal attached to the larger one (the base of the Tree is covering most of it) and a Shovel Crystal growing parallel with the larger one.
 The minerals are from around the world: the USA, India, Brazil, Botswana, Peru, and Africa.
 A joyful piece, using white to express the purity of joy and contentment with hints of charcoal grey and silver, of course the roots are a mix of black and bronze.
 When it is illuminated in the evening, it has a soft quiet glow.
 A two piece item, the sculpture and the LED white light natural wood light base.
-Overall size : 17"h x 10"w x 7" depth.
-The square wood base is 2"h x 4" x 4".
+Overall size : 16"h x 10"w x 8" depth including the square wood light base, 2"h x 4" x 4".

 The Old Soul is not necessarily about age, but of individuals who have a great appreciation and understanding of things in life and can often be wiser beyond their age or appearance.
 Their walk in life is often alone in many ways and may even feel out of place in society, but yet it can be one that leads to grace and peace.
 They are seekers of finding truth, knowledge, and enlightenment of their own spirit in a contemplative way, and sharing the beauty of the world to others.
+Created in 2018.

 The LED wood base light comes with a generous 6 foot cord with on/off in line switch, 110v, white C7 LED bulb included (easily replaceable!).